Dan-wanna-M/blog/_posts/2024-05-09-Implementing-a-Constrained-Decoding-Engine-for-Structured-Text-Generation-in-Large-Language-Models.md

     So why bother caching possible tokens?
 There are two main reasons:

     1. **Simplicity of many grammars**: A significant number of grammars are not exceedingly complex.
-For example, regular grammars, left-recursive grammars, and right-recursive grammars can often be fully cached[^12], which is one reason tools like Outlines and Guidance initially supported only regular expressions.
+For example, regular grammars can always be fully cached, which is one reason tools like Outlines and Guidance initially supported only regular expressions.

     2. **Finite output length**: When the output length is finite, the number of states involved is also finite.
 Given that the same grammar is often reused to generate outputs of similar lengths, it is likely that the same states will be reached repeatedly, making caching effective.